 - Cannabis mixed with tobacco is as harmful to health and addictive as smoking.

-- Cannabis overdoses were thought to be impossible but you can overdose on some modern mixes which are a neutral herb sprayed with synthetic cannabinoid
+- Cannabis overdoses were thought to be impossible, but you can overdose on some modern cannabis products which are a neutral herb sprayed with synthetic cannabinoid.

-- People who sell cannabis often encourage you to try other drugs, with higher risks.
+- People who sell cannabis often encourage you to try other drugs, with higher cost and risks.

 Cannabis is a drug which can have long-lasting effects.
 Some people seem to suffer more from this than others.
-If cannabis use is causing you anxiety, making you feel bad or getting in the way of study, work, or getting on with your life then help is available.
+If cannabis use is causing you anxiety, making you feel bad, getting in the way of study or work, or getting in the way of the things you want to do with your life, then help is available.